 Best selling pet beds for dogs on Amazon:

 - The Original Elevated Pet Bed By Coolaroo

 - Regalo My Cot Portable Bed, Royal Blue

 - MidWest Deluxe Bolster Pet Bed for Dogs & Cats

 Dog pillows have no bed-like edges — they’re contoured like a pillow (hence the name).
 They come in a wide range of shapes and sizes and are suitable for pretty much any dog breed.
 Often, they are made with a plushy fabric in order to maximize your pet’s comfort.

 Dog pillows are generally very soft and versatile — a dog can take her pillow pretty much anywhere with her: in the car, on vacation, in the crate, etc. In addition to being versatile, dog pillows are generally easy to maintain, cleaning-wise, either by putting them in the wash or by spot treating them if they get dirty.
 Because of their simple structure and flexibility, they are also very durable and will sustain a lot of damage.

-Tip: Never buy dog bedding that isn’t easy to clean.
+Tip: Never buy dog bedding that doesn't have an option for easy cleaning.